thalesdemo/safenet-auth-api/jar/README.md

 ## Instructions

-To use the SafeNet Authentication API directly from the JAR file, follow these steps:
+To use the SafeNet RESTful Authentication Gateway directly from the JAR file, follow these steps:

 ### Step 1: Download the Configuration File